Geopolitical tensions will continue to escalate over the course of the next seven years.

 In Moscow, meanwhile, forthcoming local and national elections will prevent the Kremlin from creating significant concessions.
 Consequently, sanctions enacted on Russia from the US along with the European Union probably will stay through the end of the year.
 Depending upon how investigations into Russia’s role at the 2016 U.S. Presidential election shape upward, Washington might even ramp up the political and financial pressure on Russia.

-Similarly, North Korea will be a crucial problem in determining the direction of U.S.-Russian relations over the next several months.
-Russia will keep going along with the limited sanctions that the US has pursued against Pyongyang, but Russia will Skirt the steps and provide economic aid to North Korea as it sees fit.
+Similarly, North Korea will remain a factor in determining the direction of U.S.-Russian relations over the next several months.
+Russia will keep going along with the overtures that Washington has made to Pyongyang, but will skirt sanctions requirements and continue provide economic aid to North Korea as it sees fit.

 7. China, for its part, may have domestic concerns to grapple with this year.